cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

   > * Examples and prompts that provide guidance
   > * Clarity on purpose, next steps, and other options

-## Putting prototypes in front of many users in a quantitative experiment
+## Comparing prototypes in a quantitative experiment

 The purpose of this large-scale test was to know how the current iteration compared in terms of:
 > 1. Quality of users' experience reporting a cybercrime